totofile/Active-Directory-Tools/README.md

-# Active Directory Group User Export Script
+# Active Directory List Group Object In CSV
 ## This PowerShell script is to run on an Active Directory

 This PowerShell script automates the process of exporting user information from Active Directory groups to CSV files.